DNS (Domain name Service) is a service that provides domain name to IP address resolution for computers on the Internet.

 - Test Using Nslookup.

 - Configure your clients to use it via DHCP

-Before you install DNSMasq it is important that you machine has a fixed IP address.
+Before you install DNSMasq it is important that your machine has a fixed IP address.

-You can do this locally by edit the dhcp.conf file or usining the network GUI utility.
+You can do this locally by editing the dhcp.conf file or using the network GUI utility.

-However the best way is to configure it at the router level.
+However the best way is to configure it at the DHCP level.

-Almost all routers let you assign a fixed IP address to a device.
+Almost all DHCP server let you assign a fixed IP address to a device.

 To install on Linux (e.g ubuntu, Raspberry Pi) use:

 Like almost all Linux applications configuration is via a text file /etc/dnsmasq.conf